Aaazeeez360/Aaazeeez360/README.md

 <img align="right" width="300" src="profile.avif" alt="Coding">

-I'm a passionate and results-oriented Full-Stack Software Engineer based in the vibrant tech hub of Kigali, Rwanda 🇷🇼.
+I'm a passionate and results-oriented Full-Stack Software Engineer based in the Nigeria.
 I specialize in building robust, scalable, and user-friendly web applications.

 With 3 years of experience, I thrive on solving complex problems and translating ideas into tangible digital solutions.
 I'm proficient in both front-end and back-end development, always eager to learn new technologies and improve my craft.